• Skip to main content

 Geography and climate

-The Lhasa River flows through Maizhokunggar County.
-It is a large tributary in the middle reaches of the Yarlung Zangbo River, with a total length of 551 kilometers and a drainage area of 31,760 square kilometers; the maximum flow rate is 2835 cubic meters per second, the minimum flow rate is 20 cubic meters per second, and the annual average flow rate is 287 cubic meters per second.
-Its altitude is from 5500 meters at its source descending to 3582 meters at the part when it joins into Yarlung Zangbo River.
-It is also one of the highest rivers in the world.
+Lhasa River flows through Maizhokunggar County.
+It is a large tributary in the middle reaches of Yarlung Zangbo River, with a total length of 551 kilometers and a drainage area of 31,760 square kilometers; its maximum flow rate is 2835 cubic meters per second, the minimum flow rate is 20 cubic meters per second, and annual average flow rate is 287 cubic meters per second.
+Its altitude is from 5500 meters at its source descending to 3582 meters at when it joins into Yarlung Zangbo River.

 The climate of Maizhokunggar County is cold and dry weather, thin air, strong winds in winter and spring, small annual temperature difference and large temperature difference between day and night.